cairo-book/cairo-book/src/ch06-00-generic-data-types.md

 Generics allow us to replace specific types with a placeholder that represents multiple types to remove code duplication.

-For each concrete type that replaces a generic type the compiler creates a new definition, saving time to the programmer, but code duplication at low level still exists.
-Note that if you are writing Starknet contracts and using a generic for multiple types, size will increase somehow, somewhat.
+For each concrete type that replaces a generic type the compiler creates a new definition, reducing development time for the programmer, but code duplication at compile level still exists.
+This may be of importance if you are writing Starknet contracts and using a generic for multiple types which will cause contract size to increment.